ewsandor/garden-time-lapse/README.md

 # Garden Time Lapse

-Raspberry Pi Web Server for taking Garden (or other) Time Lapses.
+Raspberry Pi web server for taking garden (or other) time lapses.

 ## Setup
 - Setup Apache, PHP, and fswebcam on the latest version of Debian